-If the tasks you’re executing serves no purpose to the world – and you know it – you’ll have a hard time rationalizing your daily actions.
-Sadly, the world is full of such occupations.
-Eventually, people enter a paradoxical situation: they realize at some point that their job is pointless and that it doesn’t add any real value to the world.
+If the tasks you perform have no purpose for the world – and you know it – you’ll have a hard time rationalizing your daily actions.
+Sadly, the world is full of such occupations – i.e., filling countless spreadsheets to prove a point you already know.
+Eventually, people enter a paradoxical situation: they realize at some point that their job is pointless and that it does not add any real value to the world.
 Yet, they can’t retreat and pursue a meaningful goal because worthy jobs are underpaid.

 - If the work you do doesn’t feel meaningful and it’s not contributing to the greater good you’ll feel worthless.

 - The desire to make a change and to be the cause of something useful is encoded in our genes.

 - Often the valuable work that’s not sexy, but actually helpful, is left unnoticed by the public.

 5 Key Lessons from Bullshit Jobs:

 - Lesson #1: If Removed Position is Unnoticed by Others Then It Surely Was Bullshit

 - Lesson #2: There are Five Major Varieties of Bullshit Jobs

 - Lesson #3: Working a Bullshit Job Can Trash Your Confidence and Lead to Misery

 - Lesson #4: We Have Inherent Desire to Be The Cause of Something